 Bagels make a great sandwich for a hike (they are sturdy and don't get squished).
-These sandwiches are filled with fresh veggies and thick slices of cheese.
-I also swung by Vons and grabbed some fresh fruit and Odwalla 100% fruit juice, they carry a ton of different varieties!
+Sandwiches filled with fresh veggies and thick slices of cheese.
+As we continue training, I'll learn what we need for consumption and how to get the best calories for energy.

 As a bonus our training preparations will fill our summer with fun hikes and great picnics with terrific nutrition!
 We will enjoy the most amazing scenery the Sierras have to offer.

-- Training – It's best to begin your training with a minimum of three months.
+It's best to begin your training with a minimum of three months.
 Hiking Half Dome is exhilarating but also grueling.
-It is a 14-16 mile hike and will take 10-12 hours.
-Start with short 4-5 mile hikes gradually progressing in length and altitudes.
+It is a 14-16 mile hike (depending on where you start) and will take 10-12 hours.
+Begin your training with short 4-5 mile hikes gradually progressing in length and altitudes.
 The hike at Half Dome rises 5000 feet from Yosemite Valley floor (8600 feet above sea level).

 You'll start the hike early in the morning.
 By the time you get to the top of Half Dome the weather can increase/decrease several degrees.